RCODI/rcodi-blog/content/get-involved/index.md

 ---
 ### Partners
 Interest in partnering up with us?
+Our center is always open to collaborating with sharp minds in the field of Open Digital Innovation.
 Let us know what your area of interest have.

 #### IronHacks Partners